What Is Positioning In Marketing?

 What is Positioning in marketing

 Positioning in marketing refers to the strategic process of creating a distinct and compelling image for a brand or product in the minds of consumers.
-It involves shaping the perceptions and associations that customers have with a particular offering relative to its competitors.
+It involves shaping customers’ perceptions and associations with a particular offering relative to its competitors.

-Effective positioning allows a brand to differentiate itself, highlight its unique value, and address the specific needs and desires of its target audience.
+Effective positioning allows a brand to differentiate itself, highlight its unique value, and address its target audience’s needs and desires.

 Benefits Of Positioning In Marketing